-Forging encompasses four ways which can be employed to forge a part.
+Forging encompasses four ways that can be employed to forge a part.
 These are:

 a) Open Die Forging